Published Survey

 Upon matriculation, the $500 deposit will be applied to tuition for fall semester.

-Additional details for accepted applicants: After acceptance, detailed instructions about your transition into the SIUE School of Pharmacy will be sent in late spring.
+Additional details for accepted applicants: After acceptance, detailed instructions about your transition into the SIUE School of Pharmacy will be sent.
 Specific requirements for your participation in the Experiential Education portion of the curriculum will be provided.
 The background check and drug test must be completed according to the instructions provided by SIUE.

 Are accepted applicants required to have CPR certification prior to matriculation?
 No